Skip to content

 Generating and saving the dataset

 Rather than solving for all samples at once, we generate and write in batches to keep peak memory usage bounded.
-The HDF5 datasets are pre-allocated with the full shape and filled slice-by-slice.
+Each batch is appended to a Parquet file with columns sample_id, x, u0, and u_end.
+The dataset is saved as a directory containing data.parquet and a metadata.json sidecar.

 )